 Luther is a tragic comedy in which abandoned veterans of war are adopted in the fashion that we now adopt abandoned animals.

 LUTHER was a NY Times Critics Pick and a TimeOut NY “Five-Star” production when it premiered at HERE Center for the Arts in June 2012, directed by Ken Rus Schmoll as part of the Clubbed Thumb Summerworks Festival.
 First developed in the Public Theatre’s Emerging Writers Group.
 The play has also been produced by Steep Theatre in Chicago and Apollinaire Theater near Boston, and published in THEATER magazine form Duke University Press.

-Red-Handed Otter is a melancholy comedy about security guards whose lives are changed by the death of a cat.
+Red-Handed Otter is a melancholy comedy about security guards and a dead cat.